GPA calculators

 Does National Institute of Technical Teachers Training and Research, Chandigarh (NITTTR Chandigarh) use CGPA × 10?

-National Institute of Technical Teachers Training and Research, Chandigarh (NITTTR Chandigarh)'s official conversion is % = CGPA × 10.
-That happens to equal CGPA × 10, but always confirm against your own grade card or circular, since some programmes and batches differ.
+Yes — National Institute of Technical Teachers Training and Research, Chandigarh (NITTTR Chandigarh)'s official conversion is % = CGPA × 10.

 Is this National Institute of Technical Teachers Training and Research, Chandigarh (NITTTR Chandigarh) conversion official?